Maine White Pine Cone

 What’s Happening in Maine?

 The Pine Tree Amendment was re-proposed for the 2023 legislative session as LD928.
-The Amendment is currently being considered by the Environment and Natural Resources Committee.
-The Committee hearing was well attended with robust comments in support.
+The Amendment had a good hearing before the Environment and Natural Resources Committee.
+In the end the committee adjourned without taking a vote.

 Organizations Signed in Support of the Maine Pine Tree Amendment

-Senators & Representatives Sponsoring the Pine Tree Amendment
+Some of the Senators & Representatives who have Sponsored the Pine Tree Amendment in past years

 • Representative Margaret O’NEIL of Saco